OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/index.md

 ## Getting started with other issuers

-To get started using OIDC with other issuers use the below instructions.
-For more information see [Using OpenID Connect with Other Issuers](/docs/octopus-rest-api/openid-connect/other-issuers).
+Follow the guide below to get started using OIDC with other issuers.
+For more complex scenarios, or for a full list of available options, see [Using OpenID Connect with Other Issuers](/docs/octopus-rest-api/openid-connect/other-issuers).

 ### Create an OIDC identity for a service account